zealottormunds/sh4modloader/Readme.txt

 (This will set the hotkey to number 0)

 Also some of you have told me you wanna tip me so I won't say no, here's my paypal crap if you wanna do it (it's not necessary, this mod is free, only do this if you wanna waste money): [Paypal crap in case you wanna waste money](https://www.paypal.me/zealottomato)
+Special thanks to Lin Min for his DllWrapper.